Confused by ‘crypto’?

 Step 4: Store it securely

-The last and final step is to store your cryptocurrency securely.
-This can be in a wallet of your choice.
+The last and final step is to store your cryptocurrency securely in a wallet.
 If the funds aren’t secured then you risk losing the funds forever.

 How to sell cryptocurrency